-Our responsibility is to express an opinion on these Financial Statements based on our audit.
-We conducted our audit in accordance with Sri Lanka Auditing Standards.
+Our responsibility is to express an opinion on these financial statements based on our audit.
+We conducted our audit Our responsibility is to express an opinion on these Financial Statements based on our audit.
+Except for matters referred to paragraphs 1 to 2 below, we conducted our audit in accordance with Sri Lanka Auditing Standards.
 Those standards require that we plan and perform the audit to obtain reasonable assurance whether the Financial Statements are free from material misstatements.